 He traditionally rides a white horse.
 In the Netherlands, the last horse was called Amerigo, but he “retired”.
 Sinterklaas carries a big, red book which records whether each child has been good or naughty in the past year

 The figure of Zwarte Piet is considered by some to be racist.
-Since the 2010s, the traditions surrounding the holiday of Sinterklaas have been the subject of a growing number of editorials, debates, documentaries, protests and even violent clashes at festivals.
-Some large cities and television channels now only display Zwarte Piet characters with some soot smudges on the face rather than full blackface, so-called roetveegpieten (“soot-smudge Petes”) or schoorsteenpieten (“chimney Petes”).Nevertheless, both Zwarte Piet and the holiday remain popular in the Netherlands. https://en.wikipedia.org/wiki/Sinterklaas
+Since 2013, the traditions surrounding the holiday of Sinterklaas and especially Zwarte Piet, have been the subject of a growing number of public debates, editorials, documentaries, protests and even violent clashes at festivals, organized by the movement Kick Out Zwarte Piet (KOZP).
+Due to new insights but also under pressure, from fear of being labeled a racist, more corporations are removing the figure of Zwarte Piet.
+More large cities and national television channels are celebrating the arrival of Sinterklaas with a more ‘evolved’ Zwarte Piet character, with soot smudges on the face rather than full blackface, from delivering gifts through the chimney.
+This side-kick of Sinterklaas is also referred to as roetveegpiet (“soot-smudge Pete”) or schoorsteenpiet (“chimney Pete”).
+Outside of The Netherlands, like in the US for instance, the Dutch schools celebrate with “Rainbow Petes”, who have different colored faces.

 In the days leading up to the 5th of December, children put their shoes in front of the fire (or the radiator) in the hope that Sinterklaas will fill it with a small present or a chocolate goody.
 Some children think they can get around the Sint by leaving a carrot for the bishop’s horse, accompanied by a wish list.
 In the olden days a disobedient child would find a potato in his/her shoe but these days this is deemed too traumatic.